jdgregson/o365utils/README.md

   [this](https://www.microsoft.com/en-us/download/details.aspx?id=50395) Windows
   update.
 - These scripts were developed using a full Office 365 admin account.
-If you have limited privileges in O365, you may have difficulty using this script.
+If you have limited privileges in O365, you may have difficulty using some of these scripts.

 #
 ### Delete-Emails.ps1